a-porte/formation/learn-terraform-aws/README.md

 ### Azure CLI
 - A valid Azure account and subscription is required to perform the other actions
 - Install [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli-windows?tabs=azure-cli)
-- Login thanks to `az login`, a prompt should open in the browser and an `id` should be printed on the CLI : this `id` is to be reused afterwars
+- Login thanks to `az login`, a prompt should open in the browser and an `id` should be printed on the CLI : this `id` is to be reused afterwards
 - `az account set --subscription "<id>"`
 - `az ad sp create-for-rbac -role="Contributor" --scopres=/subscriptions/<id>`
 - Tokens should be printed, and need to be stored as environment variables thanks to :